Want to know more about joining Cedar?

 The agencies used by the school include:

 An Educational Psychologist is allocated to each school.
-He/she would normally only work directly with pupils whose needs are felt to be considerable and whom have not responded well to the interventions previously put in place for them.
+He/she would normally only work directly with pupils whose needs are felt to be considerable and who have not responded well to the interventions previously put in place for them.

 This involvement is planned at the ISR (In School Review).
 These are meetings held three times a year between school staff and where appropriate, other professionals.
 The aim of an ISR is to gain an understanding of and try to resolve a pupil’s difficulties